 A while ago we set out with the aim of transforming our outdoor space into a garden and allotment.
 The aim was to create a useful space where we could hold outdoor meetings, classes and toddler sessions.
 Thanks to our friends at MUD (Manchester Urban Diggers), we now have created an amazing garden which we hope will benefit the whole community.

 Named “The Pankhurst Plot” is a sustainably funded project with MUD in collaboration with the Friends of Chorlton Park Group & Emmeline’s Pantry.
 A vibrant and versatile food growing community garden, incorporating a woodland walk, wild play area and mud kitchen.

 We have always been very fortunate at Emmeline’s to have a wonderful group of supporters, and the local community has provided such a warm welcome since we moved premises.
-Lots of local residents have offered up their expertise and manpower to help us create our garden, if you’d like to join them, please get in touch!
+Lots of local residents have offered up their expertise to help us create our garden, if you’d like to join them, please get in touch!